EduardoZepeda/coffee-bytes-hugo/content/posts/stremea-tu-contenido-con-facilidad-una-introduccion-al-streaming-con-hls/index.en.md

 * MPEG-DASH
 * HDS

 I will explain HLS, why?
 Because HLS uses the HTTP protocol, so it does not require specialized servers, and it is compatible with any device that connects to the Internet.
-Finally, we add that lately it is a very popular protocol for video streaming.
+Finally, we add that lately it is a popular protocol for video streaming.

 ## The HLS protocol